Nursing Internship

 • Demonstrate progressive clinical competence throughout the internship year.

-• Function effectively as interdisciplinary team member in the assigned clinical area.
+• Function effectively as an interdisciplinary team member in the assigned clinical area.

 • Collaborate and communicate effectively with members of the interdisciplinary team.